Isaiahfeldt/bellcloud-cogs/emote/tests/hostess_state.md

 refocused entirely on the hunt.
 He continued his sweep through Floor 2, then descended again to Floor 1, clearing out the weaker goblins there with almost contemptuous ease.
 The goal was no longer just quest completion, but maximizing kills, maximizing Excelia.
-He pushed himself relentlessly, fighting through the mounting physical fatigue, driven by the constant hum of power from his Falna and the burning desire to meet Hedin's challenge.\
+He pushed himself relentlessly, fighting through the mounting physical fatigue, driven by the constant hum of power from his Falna and the burning desire to meet Hedin's challenge.

-*(End of Recap: Day 4 - Middle - Part 3: First Dungeon Delve - Expanded Detail)*
+*(End of Recap: Day 4 - Middle - Part 3: First Dungeon Delve)*

 -----

-### **(Recap: Day 4 - Ending - Part 1: Exit & Guild Exchange/Report - Expanded Detail)**\
+### **(Recap: Day 4 - Ending - Part 1: Exit & Guild Exchange/Report)**
 After what felt like an eternity spent relentlessly hunting through Floors 1, 2, and briefly 3, pushing his physical limits far beyond anything he'd experienced before, Isaiah finally allowed himself to head towards the surface.
 The relentless drive for Excelia had resulted in pouches heavy with goblin ears (far exceeding the quest minimum), ten